krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Automated backups and patching are applied in customer- defined maintenance windows.

 By default, Amazon RDS creates and saves automated backups of your DB instance securely in Amazon S3 for a user-specified retention period.

+- automated backups: daily, incremental shanpshhots.
+First backup is full snapshot.
+Sored in S3 in the same region as db.
+Retention period:1-35 days (default 7)
+  - backup window - to minimize performance impact
+  - backup replication - in another region
+  - cost: free up to rdb allocated size
+  - use manual if you want to  keep backups for longer than 35 days or do it when you want.
+- snapshots
+- restoring from backups/snapshots: use RDS console
+  - restoring to latest backup
+  - restore to Point-in-time (PTR)
+  - restore from S3: instead of creating database and importing the data, you can do it in one step.
+Only restores exported .dump file) = offline migration
+  - to migrate life database use AWS DMS

 Automated Backups:
 - they backup the __entire DB instance, not just individual databases__.